Skip to main content

 Final Thoughts

-As a student, it’s easy to become overwhelmed by finances and the demands of university life.
+As a university applicant or student, it’s easy to become overwhelmed by finances and the demands of university life.
 Fraudsters know this, and they’ll use any opportunity to trick you.
 By staying vigilant and knowing the warning signs, you can protect your money and personal information.

 Stay safe and don’t hesitate to ask for help if something feels off!